ppgeyser/liri-bot/README.md

 # LIRI (Language Interpretation and Recognition Interface) Bot

 LIRI Bot is a command line node app that takes in parameters to display artists' shows from bandsintown, songs from Spotify, or movie information from OMDB.
 All inputs and outputs are stored in a log.txt file.
-This is my sixth project for the UCSD Full Stack Web Developer Bootcamp and showcases my understanding of node.js, constructors, modularization, axios, and npm.

 ### LIRI Commands